 2.4.1.1.
 Only one of the two adult fish facilities may be out of service at any one time during the winter maintenance period unless coordinated through FPOM.
 The operating facility shall be operated in accordance with fish passage season criteria in section 2.4.2 unless specially coordinated.
 Outage periods will be minimized to the extent practicable.

-2.4.1.2.
+2.4.1.2 Dewatering of areas below tailwater can be done every other year as determined by maintenance needs.
+All diffuser gratings and weirs will be inspected by ROV if not dewatered.

+2.4.1.3.
 Dewater all ladders and inspect for projections, debris, or plugged orifices that could injure fish or slow their progress up the ladder.
 Make necessary repairs and complete preventative maintenance.